 Information and Media Technology (IMT) is responsible for providing strategy, training, service, and information to APU faculty, staff, and students in the area of technology.
-The support desk provides assistance with online accounts, All Access (wireless) connection, and dial-up service.
+The support desk provides assistance with online accounts and wireless connection.
 Please visit www.apu.edu/imt/ or call (626) 815-5050 for more information on IMT services.